What An End To Summer: Our 3 Day Sailing Croatia Adventure

-The Kornati Islands National Park consists of 89 islands, islets and reefs spread over 217 square kms.
+The Kornati Islands National Park consists of 89 islands, islets and reefs spread over 217 square km.
 The Kornati Islands are a dense cluster of privately owned islands with copious amounts of small coves, beaches, and bays where you can stop and just take a swim, and take in the pristine environment all within close proximity to each other.

 The islands look like little and big bumps popping out of the sea.
 They are truly wondrous.
 The Little Donkey asked me several times “how many more are there, will they go on forever”?

-We also spent a night docked at Konoba Darko Striznja, a family run restaurant which has some of the most mouth-watering dishes you’ll ever taste in your life!
-Obviously, the menu is primarily fish and like all these little Konoba’s they catch their own.
+We also spent a night docked at Konoba Darko Striznja, a family-run restaurant which has some of the most mouth-watering dishes you’ll ever taste in your life!
+Obviously, the menu is primarily fish, and like all these little Konoba’s they catch their own.
 We opted for fish soup for the kids, and a fish stew called brodet for us.

 Everyone always asks me where are sandy beaches in Croatia – there are some – just not many.
 But never fear Captain Luka knows the spots, and he was able to find us one to take the kids too.
-And, bonus points it had a beach bar.
-Whoop whoop.
+And, bonus points it had a beach bar—whoop whoop.

 Why Is This 3 Day Sailing Adventure Different?

-Aside from seeing all these wonderful hidden gems, you’ll also be able to get completely active!
+Aside from seeing all these wonderful Croatia hidden gems, you’ll also be able to get completely active!
 Think about it – you can eat whatever you want because you’re basically burning it all off.
 The catamarans are all super modern and spacious, meaning you can kick back and relax while you’re traveling, before exploring at your stop-offs.
 You might even get to see a few dolphins en-route as we did!

 The trip, in general, is designed for those who love the great outdoors, and not for those who merely want to sit on a sunbed and soak up the sun all the time.
-Of course, you can do this while you’re on the move, but when you dock at a stop off point, it’s all about walking, hiking, cycling and swimming.
+Of course, you can do this while you’re on the move, but when you dock at a stop-off point, it’s all about walking, hiking, cycling, and swimming.

 In terms of seeing this somewhat hidden part of Croatia, this sailing trip will open your eyes to the area’s true natural beauty.